 - The way most of us get cavities has fundamentally changed.
 We see more decay on the chewing surface of the teeth.
 Cavities can develop here often because the grooves are smaller than the width of a single toothbrush bristle, and we simply aren’t able to clean the grooves.
 These type cavities, which are hard to see with the naked eye, and don’t typically show up on x-rays usually go undetected until they are very large.

 - Digital X-Rays are the latest technology used to diagnose dental treatment.

 - Radiation is reduced by up to 80% compared to the old film based x-rays.

-- By using Digital X-Rays we no longer have to wait for our x-rays to run through the developer, they are done through an electronic sensor and sent directly to a computer.
+- By using Digital X-Rays we no longer have to wait for our x-rays to run through a developer.
+They are done through an electronic sensor and sent directly to our computer.

 - X-rays are also done chair side, rather than moving our patients around the office.

 - We can look at patient x-rays on a large computer screen, or on the T.V. monitor above patient chair.
 This aids our dentists in treatment, and also involves the patient by allowing them to view as well.

 - Our Vixwin Software enables our doctors to view radiographs with high resolution, which in turn allows for earlier diagnosis and ability to treat issues before they become more extensive.

 - Our doctors use the Lava Digital Scanner to take digital impressions for designing crowns, bridges, and veneers.
 We use a special camera to scan your teeth.
 The scan is then sent to our lab, and then to our on-site milling machine.

 - Our Lava Digital scanner not only eliminates errors that can contribute to poor fit, but is also done chair side, which makes for a more comfortable visit for our patients.
 No gooey impressions or temporary crowns needed.